utmittal/pyramidal-action-party/DevGuide.md

 ## Code style and quality
 ### Style
 We want to be able to show off our code and not look like trash, so try as hard as possible to conform to the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).
-If you develop using PyCharm, style analysis should be enabled automatically, so get rid of those grey squiggly underlines.
+If you develop using PyCharm, style analysis should be enabled automatically, so make sure there are no grey squiggly underlines.
 If you use Spyder, you can enable this (note I haven't seen how well it works):

 Tools > Preferences > Editor > Real-time code style analysis

 ### Comments and var/function names
-Please err on the side of comment abundance, especially if you're doing something complicated.
-PEP8 recommends underscore_variable_names not camelCase, so stick with those; and please no ambiguous junk names.
+Please err on the side of too many than insufficient comments, especially if you're doing something complicated.
+PEP8 recommends underscored_variable_names not camelCase.
+And please no short/ambiguous var/function names.

 ### Code checking
-For mutual learning, error-checking and best practice, all pull requests should be reviewed and merged by somebody else.
+For mutual learning, error-checking and safety, it's best not to merge your own pull requests (in the worst case you'll temporarily break the Dev branch for everyone).
+Instead, all pull requests should be reviewed and merged into Dev by somebody else, with feedback given if they find any issues.

 ## Task management
 All tasks are tracked via issues/cards.
 Navigate to Projects > Kanban.
-There are 4 sections:
+There are 4 sections which cards progress through:
 - **Analysis**: The home for all brand new issues, decisions to be made, protyping etc.
 - **To Do**: Issues that are well understood.
 Provide as much detail as possible.
 - **In Progress**: Once a task is assigned to you and you've started on it, move the card here.
 - **Done**: Only move the card here once you've submitted a pull request and it's been merged.

 ### Labels
-It's helpful to label cards as often as possible.
-Common and useful labels include:
+It's helpful to label cards wherever possible.
+The first 4 are mostly mutually exclusive:
 - **feature**
 - **bug**
 - **decision**